 Community/Parent & Family Support: DCAC College Adviser Fellows provide college preparation support to their local communities by partnering with local youth and family service agencies.
 Support activities may include:

 In 2007, UC Berkeley’s Center for Educational Partnerships (CEP) launched the Destination College Advising Corps as one of the ten founding chapters of the newly established National Advising Corps.
 With the seed funding from the Jack Kent Cooke Foundation, DCAC placed two Advisers in two Solano County high schools.
 The following year DCAC added a third high school site in Solano County and expanded the program to San Bernardino County to three new high schools.

 In 2009, the DCAC model changed with the addition of two CEP program partners and a third partner program was added a year later.
 These partners included School/University Partnerships (SUP), the Early Academic Outreach Program (EAOP) and the Solano County Educational Consortium (SCEC) respectively.
 Each of these programs began to oversee placement of DCAC College Adviser Fellows into school sites and to provide training and guidance, while also serving as liaisons with with our schools and district partners.
 Managers from each of those programs became the DCAC manager team.

-Today, DCAC has 41 full-time College Adviser Fellows in five counties throughout California (Alameda, Contra Costa, San Bernardino, Santa Clara and Solano).
+Today, DCAC has 48 full-time College Adviser Fellows in four counties throughout California (Alameda, Contra Costa, Santa Clara and Solano).